MHRA/products/medicines/api/README.md

 ## Deploy API pod in Kuberbetes cluster ⎈

 1. Navigate to this directory, `/medicines/api`
-2. Source environmental variables from the correspondent environment
+2. Source environmental variables from the corresponding environment
    ```sh
    source ./infrastructure/non-prod/.env
    ```